StanfordSNR/guardian-agent/README.md

 [can](https://heipei.github.io/2015/02/26/SSH-Agent-Forwarding-considered-harmful/)
 [be](https://news.ycombinator.com/item?id=9425805)
 [dangerous](https://lyte.id.au/2012/03/19/ssh-agent-forwarding-is-a-bug/): the
-local ssh-agent hast to sign opaque challenges using the user's private key, without knowing (a) what intermediary host is asking for the signature, (b) what remote server that intermediary host wants to authenticate to, or (c) what command the intermediary host wants to execute on the remote server.
+local ssh-agent has to sign opaque challenges with the user's private key, without knowing (a) what intermediary host is asking for the signature, (b) what remote server that intermediary host wants to authenticate to, or (c) what command the intermediary host wants to execute on the remote server.